ZsoltTanko/inline-llm-lens/docs/TROUBLESHOOTING.md

 ### Symptom

 Click the menu-bar icon → "Settings…".
 Nothing visible happens.
 Or the window flashes and immediately disappears.
+Or clicking the gear inside the floating panel closes the panel but doesn't open Settings.

 ### Cause

 Menu-bar apps with `LSUIElement = YES` run with `NSApp.activationPolicy = .accessory`.
-SwiftUI's `Settings { }` scene **does not present reliably** under `.accessory`.
-The fix is to briefly switch to `.regular`, present, and switch back when the Settings window closes.
+The **old** implementation used SwiftUI's `Settings { }` scene, which does not present reliably under `.accessory`; it worked around that with a 100 ms delay + `NSApp.sendAction(Selector(("showSettingsWindow:")), …)` plus closing the floating panel first.
+All three were flaky: the gear button in the panel would sometimes dismiss the panel and then fail to reopen Settings.

-This is implemented in `AppDelegate.openSettings()`.
-If you broke it (or built an old version), symptoms include:
+The app now owns the Settings window directly via `SettingsWindowController` (AppKit — `NSWindow` + `NSHostingController`).
+The `Settings { }` scene is intentionally empty (`Settings { EmptyView() }`) and exists only to satisfy the `App` protocol.

-- Settings doesn't open at all.
+If Settings still won't open, check:

-- Settings opens but the macOS top menu bar is missing while it's visible.
+- The activation-policy switch (`NSApp.setActivationPolicy(.regular)`) must run before `SettingsWindowController.shared.show()`.
-- Settings opens but flashes shut immediately.
+- `observeSettingsCloseOnce()` must still be wired; otherwise the app will stay in `.regular` after you close Settings (a cosmetic issue — Dock icon lingers — not a blocker).

 ### Fix in code